apache/felix/README.md

-# org.apache.felix.configadmin.plugin.substitution
+# org.apache.felix.configadmin.plugin.interpolation

-An OSGi Configuration Admin Plugin that can substitute values in configuration with values obtained elsewhere.
+An OSGi Configuration Admin Plugin that can interpolate values in configuration with values obtained elsewhere.
 Supported sources:

 * Files on disk, for example to be used with Kubernetes secrets